djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2023-07-11-free-slurpees.markdown

 Sometimes writing helps me wind down a bit, so that's what I hoped it'd do today.
 No such luck, seemingly, tonight.
 I'm not spiraling down or up, but I'm just going around and around and around.
 I think the best approach is to just go to bed, so that's what I'll do.

+Maybe I'll listen to the mourning playlist more tomorrow.